yrhiday/yrhiday/README.md

 - 👋 Hi, I’m @yrhiday
-- 👀 I’m interested in c#, php, java, android, nodejs
+- 👀 I’m interested in c#, php, java
-- 🌱 I’m currently learning java & nodejs
-- 💞️ I’m looking to collaborate on c# & php
+- 💞️ I’m looking to collaborate on java & c#
 -  📫 you can reach me at yrhiday@gmail.com

 <!---
 yrhiday/yrhiday is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.